 TIP 11: Pick up the right foods.

 Check out the MyPlate website or the Start Simple with MyPlate app for help with healthy eating, strategies for a picky eater and ways to customize a healthy cookbook for your family.
-You can also explore these healthy snack tips or tap into your local commissary for savings on healthy food choices for your family.
+You can also explore these healthy snack tips, talk to a health and wellness coach or tap into your local commissary for savings on healthy food choices for your family.